-Wind Turbines are manufactured and supplied by Suzlon Energy Limited with an aggregate installed capacity of 4.2 MW.
-The connectivity of all the WTGs is to a Central Monitoring Station (CMS) through high-speed WLAN modem or fibre optic cable which helps in providing real time status of the turbine at CMS with easy GUI (Graphical User Interface) and ability to monitor the functioning of the turbine from CMS.
-The life time of the WTG is 20 years as per manufacturer specifications.
+The project activity involves 1 Wind Turbine Generator which is manufactured and supplied by Wind World India Pvt Ltd with an aggregate installed capacity of 800 kW.
+The connectivity of all the WTGs is to a central Monitoring Station (CMS) through high-speed WLAN modem or fibre optic cable which helps in providing real time status of the turbine at CMS with easy GUI (Graphical User Interface) and ability to monitor the functioning of the turbine from CMS.